-School and college staff members should be aware of the main categories of maltreatment: physical abuse, emotional abuse, sexual abuse and neglect.
+Centre staff members should be aware of the main categories of maltreatment. physical abuse, emotional abuse, sexual abuse and neglect.
 They should also be aware of the indicators of maltreatment and specific safeguarding issues so that they are able to identify cases of children who may be in need of help or protection.